 - The ability of the nervous system to coordinate proper movement and generate muscle force

 Muscle strength involves the nervous system.
 Muscle health is important, but the input and output of each muscle transmitting from the nervous system is the control center for proper movement and strength.
 When the connection is healthy and strong, the nervous system and brain can effectively generate movement and regulate the right amount of muscle strength.

 When increasing strength, the focus should be on proper nerve circulation, which starts with spinal alignment.
-It enhances the effectiveness of the strength training.
+It enhances the effectiveness of strength training.
 Even small changes/disruptions can lead to the spine shifting out of alignment.
-These changes over time begin to affect the signals being sent between the spinal cord, brain, and muscles.
+These changes, over time, affect the signals sent between the spinal cord, brain, and muscles.

-Once alignment is addressed, then the body can heal and strengthen itself naturally and the exercise regimen can be reevaluated by the chiropractor.
-It is important for a chiropractor to reevaluate a patient’s exercise program following the initial therapy to determine the effectiveness.
-Measuring spinal range of motion and the effectiveness of the exercises is one way to make a determination.
+Once alignment is addressed, then the body can heal and strengthen itself naturally, and the exercise regimen can be reevaluated by the chiropractor.
+It is important for a chiropractor to reevaluate a patient’s exercise program following the initial therapy to determine its effectiveness.
+Measuring the spinal range of motion and the effectiveness of the exercises is one way to make a determination.
 Then the exercise regimen could be advanced or intensified for optimal health.
 Options can include:

 - Increasing the intensity of the workout

 With time, there should be less fatigue and more energy for daily physical tasks.